suffolklibraries/lgc/content/collections/events/our-day-out.md

   [07359099950](tel:07359099950)
 ---
-Join the inclusive and relaxed sessions of creative activities for older people!
+Inclusive and relaxing creative activities for older people.